Conrad Malaspina the Younger: Dante's Purgatorio

 Then starts Dante's homage to the family, whose hospitality is legendary not only in Italy but in Europe.
 It is a tribute to those who welcomed him when he was in exile, but also an example that is set for others to follow.

 Boccaccio's Decameron

-Conrad appears in Boccacio's Decameron, in the sixth novella of the second day, the one dedicated to stories of people that after a great misfortune are able to turn the tables with the help of luck and end up in a better situation than at the beginning.
-In Boccaccio, he embodies the ideal of the generous lord and, just like in Dante his family is characterized by hospitality.
-In the end after finding out the true story of Giuffredi he helps him reunite with his mother, his father and his brother and lets him marry his daughter.
+Conrad appears in Boccaccio's Decameron, in the sixth novella of the second day, the one dedicated to stories of people that after a great misfortune are able to turn the tables with the help of luck and end up in a better situation than at the beginning.
+In Boccaccio, he embodies the ideal of the generous lord and, just like in Dante, his family is characterized by hospitality.
+In the end, after finding out the true story of Giuffredi, he helps him reunite with his mother, his father and his brother, and lets him marry his daughter.